firebase/flutterfire/packages/firebase_auth/firebase_auth/README.md

 ### Error handling

 If a method fails it will throw a `PlatformException` with the error code as a string.
+So make sure to wrap your calls with a `try..catch` or add a `.catchError` functions.
-Check the source comments to see which error codes could be thrown.
+Check the source comments to see which error codes each method could throw.

 ### Supported Firebase authentication methods